-Canadian College is affiliated with St. Lawrence College and delivers the 2-year diploma program in downtown Vancouver.
+Canadian College delivers the two-year diploma program in greater Vancouver.
+Students can apply through Canadian College at http://canadiancollege.com/en/application.
 Graduates receive a Canadian College diploma and a St. Lawrence College diploma upon successful completion of the program.
-Students will be registered at Canadian College under the Canadian College Designated Learning Institution number.
-Students will be co-registered at St. Lawrence College.

 Lessons are designed to combine theory with practical experience, and studying at Canadian College provides a metropolitan experience to international students.
 Rich cultural diversity and easy access to job market are some of the benefits of the program in Vancouver.
 Students will enjoy small classes taught by highly qualified faculty and receive superb services by dedicated staff.

 This course is designed to teach students the fundamental concepts of the Linux Operating System.
 Students are introduced to the essentials of Linux in terms basic Linux operation, command line, configuration, and maintenance.
 This course emphasizes the development of students skills in operating, running, and maintaining Linux systems.
 Topics include administration of common tasks such as User and Group management, File System management, package management as well as System Performance monitoring and troubleshooting.
 This course begins preparing students for the LPIC-1 certification.

 In this course, students are introduced to network terminology, network media, Network Interface Card (NIC) and various topologies and architectures.
 Students explore the functionality and set up of simple and complex Network operations, Ethernet, Protocols and Network Operating Systems.
 Local Area Network (LAN) and Wide Area Network (WAN) are discussed and the enterprise and distributed network technology (Internet) are introduced.
 Students develop foundational networking skills using theortical and practical approaches to understanding protocols, network architecture and troubleshooting techniques.